staneslevski/WorldTradingDataPythonSDK/README.md

 # World Trading Data Python SDK

 **This is an _UNOFFICIAL_ SDK.
-That means that neither this repo or the author have any relationship with World Trading Data.
+That means that neither this repo nor the author have any relationship with World Trading Data.
 This repo is simply a tool built to make it easier to integrate with the rest API.**